asciamanna/asciamanna.github.io/_posts/2018-11-11-standardization-review-boards-and-the-death-of-innovation.md

 ## Team Apathy
 If a team needs to convince organizational leadership, a review board, or a team of architects of the merit of an improvement or experiment, they will simply stop trying to improve.
 There is too much friction involved in affecting change.
 Over time, these teams become apathetic because they don’t have the time or energy to deliver on their commitments and put in the effort necessary to create change.

-## Lessons of Lean Software Development
+## Lessons from Lean Software Development
 One of the many important lessons we've learned from lean is that process improvement should come from the practitioners.
 Mantras like **_"Move Authority to the Information"_** exist to remind leaders that, in knowledge work, separating decision making from doing the work is a fool's errand.

 <img src="/img/taiichi-ohno-quote.jpg" class="img-responsive" />